First National Assembly at Epidaurus: History

-The Assembly elected a five-member executive on 15 January 1822, which was presided over by Alexandros Mavrocordatos.
+The Assembly elected a five-member executive on 15 January 1822, which was presided over by Alexandros Mavrokordatos.
 The executive in turn appointed the first government which had 8 ministries.

 The first legislature had 33 members.

-Another characteristic of the First National Assembly is the absence of any reference in the Constitution to the Filiki Eteria, although Dimitrios Ypsilantis, brother of Alexandros Ypsilantis and official representative of the Filiki Eteria, was appointed president of the legislature, a body controlled by the local notables.
+Another characteristic of the First National Assembly is the absence of any reference in the Constitution to the Filiki Eteria, although Demetrios Ypsilantis, brother of Alexander Ypsilantis and official representative of the Filiki Eteria, was appointed president of the legislature, a body controlled by the local notables.